CSCfi/csc-user-guide/docs/apps/hyperqueue.md

 ## Usage
 ### Task-farming with sbatch-hq tool
-For simple task-farming workflows, where you only want to run many similar (non-MPI parallel, independent) commands/programs, you can use the CSC utility tool `sbatch-hq`.
+For simple task-farming workflows, where you only want to run many similar, independent and non-MPI parallel programs, you can use the CSC utility tool `sbatch-hq`.
 Just specify the list of commands to run in a file, one command per line.
 The tool `sbatch-hq` will create and launch a batch job that starts running commands from the file using HyperQueue.
 You can specify how many nodes you want to run the commands on, and `sbatch-hq` will keep executing the commands until all are done or the batch job time limit is reached.

 !!! info "Note"
     Do not include `srun` in the commands you want to run.
-    HyperQueue will take care of launching the tasks using the allocated resources as requested.
+    HyperQueue will launch the tasks using the allocated resources as requested.

 Let's assume we have a file named `commandlist` with a list of commands that we want to run using eight threads each.
-As an example, let's reserve 1 compute node for the whole job.
-This means that we could run either 5 or 16 tasks simultaneously, depending on whether we are using Puhti or Mahti.
+For example, let's reserve 1 compute node for the whole job, which means we could run either 5 task simulaneously using Puhti or 16 tasks simulaneously using Mahti.

 ```bash
 module load sbatch-hq